utkarsh512/fbscraper/README.md

     nScrolls=10
 )
 ```
 where `pageID` is the unique Facebook ID of the page and `nScrolls` is number of scrolls (as viewed in FB mobile app) upto which posts are to be extracted.
 The above function will return a list of URLs `postURLs`.
-To scrape every post URL of a given page, use infinite scrolling via `nScrolls=-1`.

 As you now have the list of URLs for the required posts, post data (including comments) can be scraped as
 ```python3